 Audit Fees include the aggregate fees for professional services rendered by our independent auditor.
 Professional services include the audit of the annual financial statements and services that are normally provided in connection with statutory filings.

 15. Approval of Financial Statements

-The financial statements have been approved and authorised for issue by the Board of Directors of the Company.
+The financial statements have been approved and authorised for issue by the Board of Directors of the Company on 16 May 2023.